All Episodes

 I'm the Hollywood prodigal.

-I don't mean my mom and dad but I mean the industry, the business.
+I don't mean my mom and dad, but I mean the industry, the business.

-You'd think I'd be you know caught with a gun in my hand uh you know or or or some horrible scandal but something something crazier than all of that happened to me.
+You'd think I'd be caught with a gun in my hand or some horrible scandal.

-Uh somebody took me to church I was captivated by a message that said uh that there's something bigger than me and bigger than Hollywood and bigger than politics and everything and that is there's a powerful and loving God who actually wants to show us how to make the world a better place.
+I was captivated by a message that said that there's something bigger than me and bigger than Hollywood and bigger than politics and everything.

-And uh it starts with me changing me.
+And it starts with me changing me.

-Uh you know like it or hate it here I am I'm talking to Sean Hannity all over the world.
+I'm talking to Sean Hannity all over the world.

-I'm married to my on screen sweetheart.
+I'm married to my on-screen sweetheart.

 I got six kids and I'm doing projects that I'm passionate about.

-So I'm I'm thankful.
+So I'm thankful.

-Yeah it's like dog shows out there.
+Yeah, it's like tons out there.

 That's right.